 But I promise you, the list of the 10 waterfalls I’ll be showing you will likely amaze you and I can also tell you other blogs on this subject won’t tell you about them (at least all 10).
 So let’s get to them.

-Here is the list of the top best waterfalls in New York State:
+Here is the list of the best waterfalls I’ve found in New York State (so far):

 - Ithaca Falls.